starodubtsevconsulting/confs/.ai/merge.command.md

 ## Merge (recommended: squash)

-If you prefer a helper script, see `scripts/gh-merge.step.sh`.
+If you prefer a helper script, see `bash ./scripts/gh-merge.command.sh`.

 ### 1) Verify mergeability